tyler-romero/aegae/README.md

 # Aegae

-Custom triton kernels and benchmarks.
+Just me learning CUDA and Triton.

 > Suddenly down from the mountain's rocky crags Poseidon stormed with giant, lightning strides